vbrazo/data-structures-archives/README.md

 ## Linked Lists

-One way you can think of a linked list is a music playlist, where each item contains the song to be played and a "next song" button.
+One way you can think of a linked list is a music playlist, where each item contains the song to be played and a `next song` button.
 In this abstract playlist, you cannot play any song you want; to play a given song you must play through all the songs before it first.

 There are two main kinds of linked lists.
 Singly linked lists only contain a pointer to the next node, typically called next, and are implemented as follows: